Health Professions Advising is additional guidance for students interested in pursuing health care careers following graduation.

 What is Health Professions Advising?

-Through Health Professions Advising, students work with their normal academic advisors and faculty members on the Health Professions Advisory Committee to design a course of study that is suited to their specific career goals, which include:
+Through Health Professions Advising, students will work with their academic advisors plus a member of the Health Professions Advisory Committee (HPAC) to design a course of study that is suited to their specific career goals.
+Students may choose any undergraduate major that will enable them to fulfill the course requirements and other prerequisites for admission to professional schools.
+HPAC offers advising services for:

 - chiropractic medicine